Examples of Our Work

 189 Wn.2d 210 (2017)

-Reversing an order sanctioning our client because, as a matter of first impression, the trial court lacked statutory authority to sanction our client for sentence violations while our client was under the supervision of the Department of Corrections.
+Reversing an order sanctioning our client because, as a matter of first impression, the trial court lacked statutory authority to sanction our client for sentence violations while they were under the supervision of the Department of Corrections.

 199 Wn.
 App.
 235 (2017)